EricSamsonCarto/Autofill_PDF_FromCSV/README.md

 <p>
 <img src="https://github.com/EricSamsonCarto/Autofill_PDF_FromCSV/blob/master/example.gif" width="55%"/>
 </p>
-For easier usage, you can download the latest version of the exe program from the Releases tab, made with pyinstaller.
+For easier usage, you can download the latest version of the .exe program from the Releases tab, made with pyinstaller.

 <h3>Python Usage</h3>